bschulz81/AcceleratedLinearAlgebra/README.md

 Version History:

+By 28.07.2025
+Support was added for tensors whose data lies entirely on device.
+Fixes for the functions recieving and sending tensors witht he message passing interface was added. (still entirely untested) Support was added for the message passing interface to send tensors purely to and from device (still entirely untested)

+Todo:
+1) Test of the tensor library with the message passing interface.
+2) Implementation of the strassen algorithm with device pointers and cuda aware message passing interface for tensors purely on device.
+3) Then use this strassen algorithm and modify the LU, Cholesky, QR decomposition for the gpu to use this version...

+Once this is finished:
+4) Then implement more complex mathematical functions for function minimization, auto differentation, differential equations

+By 01.07.2025 the library now compiles with optimizations  on gcc 15.1.
 With gcc 15.1, the functions of the library can work on the GPU.

-By 01.07, the library now compiles with optimizations  on gcc 15.1.

 It also compiles on clang again, after I removed incorrect code in a function which was not even called by the test application.